Speedy Answers

 3. Next to the subscription you wish to cancel, click “Cancel”

-• Can I get the geo data detected by If-So?
+• How can I access the geolocation data detected by If-So in PHP?

 require_once(IFSO_PLUGIN_BASE_DIR. 'services/geolocation-service/geolocation-service.class.php');